CHU (radio station): Time signal format

 The digital time code sends 10 characters at 300 bits per second using 8N2 asynchronous serial communication.
 This follows the Bell 103 standard, a 2,225 Hz tone to represent a mark (1 bit) and 2,025 Hz tone for a space (0 bit).
 Immediately after the 10 ms tick, a mark tone is sent until 133.3 ms, then 110 data bits, ending at precisely 500 ms. The final stop bit is extended by 10 ms of mark tone to ensure it is detected reliably, and the final 490 ms of the second are silent.
 The time of day (day of year through second) is transmitted twice during each second from 32 to 39.
 During second 31, additional information (year, DUT1, daylight saving time, and leap second warning bits) is transmitted.

-A similar National Research Council Time Signal is broadcast by the Canadian Broadcasting Corporation (CBC) radio services daily at noon ET on Radio-Canada's Première Chaîne, and 1p.m.
+A similar National Research Council Time Signal was broadcast by the Canadian Broadcasting Corporation (CBC) radio services daily at noon ET on Radio-Canada's Première Chaîne, and 1 p.m.
 ET on CBC Radio One.
+Its last broadcast was on October 9, 2023.

 Western Canada signal coverage

 CHU often cannot be received in Western Canada on any of its broadcast frequencies.
-Propagation conditions, low transmitter power coupled with the typical two ionospheric hops distances from Ottawa result in relatively weak time signals for Western Canada.
-Electromagnetic interference can further aggravate reception difficulty in urban areas in the West.
+Propagation conditions and low transmitter power, coupled with the distance from Ottawa (typically two ionospheric hops), results in relatively weak time signals for Western Canada.
+In the West's urban areas, electromagnetic interference can further aggravate reception difficulty.
 CHU can be practically unusable in most of Western Canada, Nunavut, and the Northwest Territories, for significant stretches of time.
-U.S. stations WWV and WWVH are the fallback in Western Canada.
+U.S. stations WWV and WWVH are the fallback in most of Western Canada.
 In the high Arctic, however, both the U.S. shortwave time stations and CHU become essentially unusable or unreliable.
 Canada has no longwave time signal transmitters.
 The American station WWVB is the only option for reliable time signals during geomagnetic storms in the Western Arctic, based on WWVB's published pattern maps.
 If WWVB is not available, those who need precision time transfer may be able to use GPS time transfer instead.